 - In Q1 2011, only 20% of the ads we benchmarked ran across multiple environments (handsets, tablets, mobile web and apps, Android and iOS) but in Q1 2012, that number doubled to 40%.
 This notable increase suggests that brands and agencies are embracing a broader definition of mobile and that publisher portfolios are growing and improving.

-This is just some of the data we included.
+EXPLORE THE INFOGRAPHIC This is just some of the data we included.
 For vertical-specific performance and more, explore the benchmarks infographic and then contact us to learn how you can get this impact for your mobile rich media campaigns.
-You can see examples of many of our ads in our showcase, and we’re always happy to meet with publishers, advertisers and agencies to talk about our learnings.
+You can see examples of many of our ads in our gallery, and we’re always happy to meet with publishers, advertisers and agencies to talk about our learnings.